Taylor Swift Just Dropped New Single “Look What You Made Me Do”

-After a week of posting snake videos on her recently reinstated Twitter page, Taylor Swift is finally giving the world it’s been waiting for: new music.
-The single, titled “Look What You Made Me Do,” is the first song to drop from her new (sixth) album, titled “Reputation,” which she teased with a sneak peek cover art earlier this week.
+After a week of posting snake videos on her recently reinstated Twitter page, Taylor Swift is finally giving the world what it’s been waiting for: new music.
+The single, titled “Look What You Made Me Do,” is the first song to drop from her forthcoming sixth album, titled “Reputation,” which she teased with a sneak peek of cover art earlier this week.

 And guys, if the rest of the album is anything like this first song, it’s gonna be pretty damn dark.
 Take a listen: